Nightkingale/Wii-U-Time-Sync/README.md

 ## Credits
 I hope that I am able to express my thanks as much as possible to those who made this repository possible.
 * [GaryOderNichts](https://github.com/GaryOderNichts), for writing the network connection code and figuring out how to set the console's date and time through homebrew (so basically all the functionality).
+* [Maschell](https://github.com/Maschell), for his work not only with figuring out setting the date and time, but also his work on the Aroma environment.
 * [LumaTeam](https://github.com/LumaTeam), for the time syncing code in [Luma3DS](https://github.com/LumaTeam/Luma3DS), which we based our code off of.
 * [Lettier](https://github.com/lettier), for his work on [NTP Client](https://github.com/lettier/ntpclient), which in turn led to the code in both Luma3DS and Wii U Time Sync.